 In June 2013, the Agency released the draft policy on publication and access to clinical-trial data for a three-month public consultation:

-The Agency has reviewed and analysed the comments received during the consultation.
-The Agency will continue to work with stakeholders including industry, academia and civil society organisations, to further clarify and fine-tune the proposed rules to achieve the broadest possible consensus.
-This work will be guided by a set of key principles agreed by the Agency’s Management Board on 12 December 2013.
+The Agency reviewed and analysed the comments received during the public consultation.
+The work was guided by a set of key principles agreed by the Agency’s Management Board on 12 December 2013.
+These included:

 - a stepwise approach for implementation with, as a first step, preparation for the publication of clinical study reports redacted as appropriate;